-We may receive compensation when you click on links to products from our partners.
+We may receive compensation when you click on product links from our partners.
+For more information, please see our disclosure policy.

-We have a tendency to fall into our careers.
+We tend to fall into our careers.
 One day we’re in education, the next we’re looking for any job that’s even vaguely related to what we studied, and then some time passes, and hey presto, that’s our life!
 It doesn’t have to be like this, however.
 There is another choice, and that is to take control of your career and make it your own.
 If you’re feeling powerless in your career, remember that it’s always up to you.
 Every day you make a choice; what will your decision be tomorrow?
-Will you stay on the path you’re currently on, or will you start walking toward the career that allows you to say ‘yes, I’m happy with my job’?
+Will you stay on the path you’re currently on, or will you start walking toward the career that allows you to say ‘Yes, I’m happy with my job’?

 How Do You See Your Life?